-- LU.4h Encourage site planning and building designs that support and connect with existing and planned transit facilities in the City.

-LU.4i Design and locate bike racks, benches, shelters and pedestrian amenities, so that they are accessible and coordinated with transit facilities.
+- LU.4h Encourage site planning and building designs that support and connect with existing and planned transit facilities in the City. - LU.4i Design and locate bike racks, benches, shelters and pedestrian amenities, so that they are accessible and coordinated with transit facilities.

-Goal LU.5 Enhance the identity and appearance of residential and commercial neighborhoods.
+Enhance the identity and appearance of residential and commercial neighborhoods.

-NEIGHBORHOOD COMMERCIAL

-LU.5a Encourage commercial development to achieve a level of architectural quality and site planning that enhances the visual image and identity of Edgewood.

-LU.5b Incorporate architectural character, landscaping, lighting and signs into commercial areas to create a balance between appearance and functions.

-LU.5c Ensure that perimeters of commercial areas use appropriate planting, lighting and signs consistent with surrounding commercial developments and to buffer adjacent residential neighborhoods.

-LU.5d Encourage buildings on adjacent properties to have common walls and to utilize "zero lot line" provisions.

-LU.5e Encourage small-scale commercial and mixed-use development ~~with to incorporate~~ unobtrusive parking areas, pedestrian connectivity, and ample landscaping.
+- LU.5a Encourage commercial development to achieve a level of architectural quality and site planning that enhances the visual image and identity of Edgewood. - LU.5b Incorporate architectural character, landscaping, lighting and signs into commercial areas to create a balance between appearance and functions. - LU.5c Ensure that perimeters of commercial areas use appropriate planting, lighting and signs consistent with surrounding commercial developments and to buffer adjacent residential neighborhoods. - LU.5d Encourage buildings on adjacent properties to have common walls and to utilize "zero lot line" provisions. - LU.5e Encourage small-scale commercial and mixed use development to incorporate unobtrusive parking areas, pedestrian connectivity, and ample landscaping. - LU.5f Encourage improvements that enhance neighborhood appearance and pedestrian and vehicular safety.

-RESIDENTIAL

-LU.5f Encourage improvements that enhance neighborhood appearance and pedestrian and vehicular safety.

-CC.III.g ~~Allow farm animals on large parcels, compatible with Edgewood's desire to maintain open space in the community.~~ native names.

-Goal LU.6 Protect and enhance Edgewood's cultural, scenic, historical and natural attributes.
+Protect and enhance Edgewood's cultural, scenic, historical and natural attributes.

-LU.6a Recognize the heritage of the community by naming parks, streets and other public places after major ~~figures and events: figures, events, or~~
+- LU.6a Recognize the heritage of the community by naming parks, streets and other public places after major figures, events, or native names. - LU.6b Designate and inventory historic landmark sites and structures. - LU.6c Review proposed changes and develop incentives such as fee waivers and code flexibility to encourage preservation of City landmarks or important features.

-- LU.6b Designate and inventory historic landmark sites and structures. - LU.6c Review proposed changes and develop incentives such as fee waivers and code flexibility to encourage preservation of City landmarks or important features. - LU.6d Work jointly with other jurisdictions, agencies, organizations, tribes, and property owners to preserve historic resources and consider potential impacts to culturally significant sites and tribal treaty fishing, hunting, and gathering grounds.
+LU.6d Work jointly with other jurisdictions, agencies, organizations, tribes, and property owners to preserve historic resources and consider potential impacts to culturally significant sites and tribal treaty fishing, hunting, and gathering grounds.

-Tribes that may have interest in culturally significant sites in Edgewood may include, but are not limited to: the Yakama Nation, the Squaxin Island Tribe, the Nisqually Indian Tribe, The Suquamish Tribe, The Muckleshoot Indian Tribe, the Puyallup Tribe of Indians, and the Snoqualmie Indian Tribe.
+Tribes that may have interest in culturally significant sites in Edgewood may include, but are not limited to: the Yakama Nation, the Squaxin Island Tribe, the Nisqually Indian Tribe, the Suquamish Tribe, The Muckleshoot Indian Tribe, the Puyallup Tribe of Indians, and the Snoqualmie Indian Tribe.

-Goal LU.7 Promote development that respects and preserves the natural environment.
+Promote development that respects and preserves the natural environment.